shplok/Wordle-Training-Device/README.md

 A lowercase letter is not in the right place but is in the word!

 An '_' is a blank space!

+You may Customize valid-words.csv in order to create fun challenges for friends, or to create a larger/smaller range of words to work with!